EPP Data Dashboard

 2022 Title II Report Alternative programs

-To be hired in academic positions, candidates must graduate from the program and pass the licensure exams required by the Indiana Department of Education.
-During the 2021-2022 academic year, there were eighty-eight (88) completers.
-Across all programs, 72% (63 candidates) received their teaching license, a 5% increase over the last academic year.
+To be hired in educational positions, candidates must graduate from the program and pass the licensure exams required by the Indiana Department of Education.

 If you have any questions about this data, please contact us.